zalaris/cordova-plugin-ios-xhr/README.md

 >Fixes local file access via XHR with WKWebView

 >CustomUserAgent is only set for XHR requests and does not override cordova's OverrideUserAgent

+>If customUserAgent property of WKWebView is set e.g by usgin plugin cordova-plugin-useragent than use it as User-Agent header value for XHR requests